|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 POTENTIAL AERIAL ATTACK:

-If an air born object is detected that might be a threat to the FNR the FNR should be immediately shut down and sufficient heat should be extracted from the primary liquid sodium pool to ensure that there will be no spontaneous combustion with air if there is a roof failure.
+If an imminent air born object is detected that might be a threat to the FNR the FNR should be immediately shut down and sufficient heat should be extracted from the primary liquid sodium pool to ensure that there will be no spontaneous combustion with air if there is a roof failure.

 Engineering a roof that can withstand a direct overhead air attack is one of the more difficult aspects of liquid sodium cooled FNR implementation.
 It may ultimately be necessary to locate FNRs deep underground with arched rock roofs to provide security against intentional overhead attack.